wiris/santoku/README.md

 )
 ```

-Examples of queries:
+##### Example of queries
 ```python
 query_results = bigquery_handler.get_query_results(query="SELECT * FROM `your_table`")
 ```

 ### Salesforce

+Salesforce is a Customer Relationship Management (CRM) platform that gives to the marketing, sales, commerce, and service depertments a single, shared view of every customer.

-The connection to Salesforce has been done using the [REST API of Salesforce](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/quickstart.htm).
+The connection to Salesforce has been done using the [Salesforce REST API](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/quickstart.htm).

-The use of this subpackage requires having Salesforce credentials, these can be passed as argument in the initializer of the handler class directly, or you can store them in AWS Secrets Manager and retrieve them during the initialization using the `from_aws_secrets_manager` method instead.
+The use of this subpackage requires having Salesforce credentials, these can be passed as arguments in the initializer of the handler class directly, or you can store them in AWS Secrets Manager and retrieve them during the initialization using the `from_aws_secrets_manager` method instead.

 This subpackage provide methods to insert/modify/delete salesforce object records.
 You can perform operations by doing HTTP requests directly or using methods with higher level of abstraction easier to handle, the lasts ones are just wrappers of the HTTP request method.
 To obtain records you can perform queries using SOQL.

 The unit tests requires valid Salesforce credentials to be executed.
 The tests are implemented in the way that no new data will remain in the account and no existent data will be modified.
 However, having Salesforce credentials for sandbox use is recommended.

-Examples of initialization:
+##### Example of initialization

 ```python
 from santoku.salesforce import ObjectsHandler